modelon-community/Assimulo/branches/Assimulo-2.0.x/doc/sphinx/source/jmodelica.rst

 A list of the different solver specific parameters can be found in the :doc:`usage` section.
 A more detailed description of the available options and interface between JModelica.org and Assimulo can be found in the JModelica.org users guide.

-Discontinuous Systems (for JModelica.org JMI models)
+Discontinuous Systems (for JModelica.org JMU models)
 -------------------------------------------------------